php-test-helpers/php-test-helpers/README.markdown

 * The target class may not have received any messages prior to the posing.

 These restrictions are not enforced by `ext/test_helpers` because the extension is only intended to ease the development of unit tests (for legacy software systems that cannot be refactored to use Dependency Injection).

+## Notes ##

+If this extension is used in combination with other extensions, like xdebug, which are overloading the ZEND_NEW opcode you have to load it as regular PHP extension first and then additionally as zend_extension.
+Your php.ini might look similar like this then:

+    extension=php-test-helpers.so
+    zend_extension=xdebug.so
+    zend_extension=php-test-helpers.so